hougaard/albuild-opensource/README.md

 * Edit specific entries
 * Bulk import from XLF files
 * Ripper for BC artifacts - To reuse translations from Microsoft

+# Standalone Translation Tool
+The standalone translation tool enables you to add translations to an AL app (working in the /Translation folder)

+# Configuration

+Each app has a .config file where you configure:

+* AzureKey for Azure Cognitive Services (translation)
+* "App Name" for specifying in XLF where translation comes from
+* Location of local translation database
+* List of langauges supported
+* Storage Account and key for Azure Table Storage